 How will I be assessed?

-The module is summatively assessed by the submission a bespoke evidence based teaching pack for their practice setting (meeting learning outcome 1, 2, 3).
-Notional wordage of 4,000.
+The module is summatively assessed by the submission of a bespoke evidence based teaching pack for their practice setting, which meets all the learning outcomes.
+Notional 4,000 words.

 On successful completion you will: